TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/Conditions.rst

     :name: condition-tree-rootLineIds
     :type: array

-    An array with UIDs of the rootline.
+    An array with UIDs of the root line.
 Only available in page TSconfig, not in user TSconfig.

 ..  _condition-tree-rootLineIds-example: